contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 pub struct UseField<Tag>(pub PhantomData<Tag>);
 ```

-Similar to the [`UseDelegate` pattern](./delegated-error-raiser.md), the `UseField` type
-is used as a label for accessor implementations following the `UseField` pattern.
-Using `UseField`, we can implement the providers as follows:
+Similar to the [`UseDelegate` pattern](./delegated-error-raiser.md), the `UseField` type acts as a marker for accessor implementations that follow the UseField pattern.
+Using `UseField`, we can define the providers as follows:

 ```rust
 # extern crate cgp;